 — Reader, Daily Motivation TV community

-20
+Verse 20

-Romans 8:38–39
+Romans 8:38–39 (NIV)

 "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."

 Read that list again.
 Nor the present.
 Not even this season.
 Not even this version of you, worn down and uncertain.
 The love that is holding you cannot be separated from you by your own anxiety.
+The list is exhaustive on purpose.
+Nothing was accidentally left off.

-21
+Verse 21

-Psalm 23:4
+Psalm 23:4 (NIV)

 "Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me."

 "Walk through" — not "stop in."
 This valley is not the destination.
 The shepherd's presence is the fact that makes the walking possible.
+And the rod and staff are not decorative — they are working.
+Actively guiding you through terrain you cannot fully see.

-22
+Verse 22

-Isaiah 43:2
+Isaiah 43:2 (NIV)

 "When you pass through the waters, I will be with you; and when you pass through the rivers, they will not sweep over you."

 He did not say: I will make the waters dry up before you arrive.
 He said: when you pass through them, I will be with you.
 The presence is the promise.
+Not the removal of the difficulty — the guaranteed company in it.

-23
+Verse 23

-Psalm 34:18
+Psalm 34:18 (NIV)

 "The Lord is close to the brokenhearted and saves those who are crushed in spirit."

 The anxious, worn-down version of you — the one that doesn't feel like showing up for church or faith or any of it — is the one this verse is written for.
 Close to the brokenhearted.
 Not distant from them.
+The breaking is not what drives him away.
+It is what draws him near.

-24
+Verse 24

-Isaiah 40:31
+Isaiah 40:31 (NIV)

 "But those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint."

 Notice the progression: soar, run, walk.
 Sometimes strength looks like walking.
 Not soaring.
 Just not stopping.
 That is enough.
 That counts.
+The verse does not demand you be further along than you are.

-25
+Verse 25

-John 16:33
+John 16:33 (NIV)

 "I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world."

 Read these as prayers.
 Speak them in the first person.
 Let them be your words when yours run out.
+You do not need to have your own eloquence to approach God — these have been doing this work for thousands of years.

-26
+Verse 26

-Psalm 55:22
+Psalm 55:22 (NIV)

 "Cast your cares on the Lord and he will sustain you; he will never let the righteous be shaken."

 Pray it like this: "Lord, I am casting this onto you right now.
 I don't know how to carry it anymore.
 Sustain me."
+The verb is physical — a throwing, a release.
+You are not asking him to make it lighter.
+You are asking him to take the weight entirely.

-27
+Verse 27

 "How long, Lord?
 Will you forget me forever?
 How long will you hide your face from me?
 How long must I wrestle with my thoughts and day after day have sorrow in my heart?"

 This is permission to be honest with God.
 The Psalms of lament are not failures of faith — they are faith in its most honest form.
 If this is where you are, you can pray exactly this.
+Bring the raw version.
+He can hold it.

-28
+Verse 28

-Romans 15:13
+Romans 15:13 (NIV)

 "May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit."

 Pray it as a request: "God of hope — fill me.
 I don't have enough of my own right now.
 Fill what is empty."
+The word "overflow" is significant — this is not a trickle of hope.
+It is abundance, when you have none to begin with.

-30
+Verse 30

-Philippians 4:9
+Philippians 4:9 (NIV)

 "Whatever you have learned or received or heard from me, or seen in me — put it into practice.
 And the God of peace will be with you."

-A prayer for the anxious mind
+A Prayer for the Anxious Mind

 God, I come to you with all of it.
 Not the tidy version — the real one.
 The fear I can't explain.
 The dread that woke me up at 3am.
 The "what ifs" I've been rehearsing for weeks.